thoughtbot/bitters/README.md

 ### Buttons
 Basic style for `button` and `input[type="submit"]`.
 Base button styles can be changed by modifying the `%button` extend in `base/extends/_button.scss`.

-### Flashes
-Used for any error, warning or success messages in applications or forms.
-Specifically made for [Ruby on Rails](http://rubyonrails.org) application notices.

 ## The Bourbon family